gema-arta/heiwa/docs/poc/1-Preparation.md

 passwd heiwa

 # Setting up directory permission.
 # Warning!
-This is danger, so check its variables before chown.
+This is danger, so check its variables before `chown`.
 # echo {"$HEIWA",}/clang{0,1}-tools
 if [[ -n "$HEIWA" ]]; then
     chmod -vR a+wt "${HEIWA}/sources"